Electricity Facts Label (EFL)

 Why Does Texas Have Three Electricity Rates?

-If you are shopping for electricity based on one of the three electricity rates shown on the Electricity Facts Label, stop.
+If you are shopping for electricity based on the advertised rate or one of the three electricity rates shown on the Electricity Facts Label, stop.
 You might pick the electricity company advertising the lowest rate based on 500 kWh, 1000 kWh or 2000 kWh.
 But you could soon discover it’s not as straight forward as you’d hoped.
 Because unless you read the find print you may choose the wrong plan.

 Before you blindly click on the plan with the lowest advertised rate, read this article.